 - Share My Lesson

-Share My Lesson is a free forum in which educators can collaborate, share their lesson plans and find information on standards.
-This website was built as a collaboration between the ATF and TES Connect, an online community of more than two million teachers.
+Share My Lesson is a free forum in which educators can collaborate, share their lesson plans, find information on standards, and access free webinars for NYSED CTLE credit.
+This website, hosted by the American Federation of Teachers, an online community of more than two million teachers, paraprofessionals, specialized support providers, parents and caregivers.
 The site contains hundreds of thousands of resources, with more being added each day.
-The site's user-generated content is supplemented by tens of thousands of resources from hundreds of content partners, including Sesame Street, Oxfam, GreenTV and the Encyclopedia Britannica.
+The site's user-generated content is supplemented by tens of thousands of resources from hundreds of content partners, including Common Sense Education, Science Friday, Storyline Online and PBS NewsHour Classroom.